CHAPTER Eng

 indirectly, any commission, political contribution, gift, or other

-consideration in order to secure work, exclusive of securing salaried positions
+consideration in order to secure work,

-through employment agencies;
+employment agencies;

-(2) Shall compete for employment on the basis of
+(2) Shall compete for employment on the basis of professional qualification and competence to

-professional qualification and competence to perform the work;
+perform the work;

 (3) Not solicit or submit proposals for